PFGimenez/PFGimenez.github.io/_pages/about.md

 **I am hiring!**
 - Post-doctoral position on white-box and black-box web application fuzzing based on formal grammars (part of the REV project, with LAAS-CNRS), starting September 2025
-- PhD position on transfer learning for network data generation (with DGA, Télécom SudParis and Inria), starting September 2025
+- PhD position on transfer learning for network data generation (with DGA), starting September 2025

 # Ongoing collaborations